openstack/openstack-manuals/doc/user-guides/source/enduser/sdk_assign_cors_headers.rst

 Assign CORS headers to requests
 ===============================

-Cross-Origin Resource Sharing (CORS) is a specification that defines how browsers and servers communicate across origins by using HTTP headers, such as those assigned by Object Storage API requests.
+:term:`Cross-Origin Resource Sharing (CORS)` is a specification that defines how browsers and servers communicate across origins by using HTTP headers, such as those assigned by Object Storage API requests.
 The Object Storage API supports the following headers:

 - Access-Control-Allow-Credentials
 - Access-Control-Allow-Methods